Our People

 Bella DeVaan

-Bella DeVaan is the Program Associate for Inequality.org and a member of our Charity Reform Initiative.
-In addition to co-editing, researching, and writing for the website and our social media, she supports advocacy campaigns and coalition building.
-Her previous experience includes developing local policy in New York City and Washington State, teaching high schoolers, and interning with tenant organizers.
-She graduated cum laude from Columbia University with a B.A. in American Studies, where she researched the legislative history of philanthropy reform.
+Bella DeVaan is a Program Associate at the Institute for Policy Studies, co-editor of Inequality.org, and a member of our Charity Reform Initiative.
+In addition to researching and writing for our website, newsletter, and social media channels, she supports advocacy campaigns and coalition building.
+Her previous experience includes developing local policy in New York City and Washington State, teaching high school civics, and interning with tenant organizers.
+DeVaan graduated cum laude from Columbia University with a B.A. in American Studies, where she studied philanthropy and inequality.

 Rebekah Entralgo

-Rebekah Entralgo, the managing editor of the IPS Inequality.org website and newsletter, previously covered immigration, labor and tax policy as a reporter at ThinkProgress and later led communications and media strategy at Freedom for Immigrants, a national nonprofit working to end immigration detention.
+Rebekah Entralgo, the managing editor of the Institute for Policy Studies' Inequality.org website and newsletter, previously covered immigration, labor and tax policy as a reporter at ThinkProgress and later led communications and media strategy at Freedom for Immigrants, a national nonprofit working to end immigration detention.
 Rebekah holds a Bachelor of Arts in Editing, Writing, and Media from Florida State University, where she was an undergraduate research assistant studying growing activist movements on social media.

 Josh Hoxie